in-RET/inretensys-fastapi/docs/api/functions.md

   I --> |No| M[raise HTTPException]
 ```

-If the Data is written to the UniRZ the user must start the given script on his own via the interface of the UniRZ.
+If the Data is written to the UniRZ the user must start the given script by his own at the UniRZ.
+This is possible with the job submissions commands which are documented at this [Website](https://tu-ilmenau.de/hpc).